Kozubowicz/JavaScriptSite/public/Projects/Project 13 - React - Project 2 - Reusable components site/README.md

-Simple site made with React.Js Framework, which purpose is to make reusable component used in loop
+Simple site made with React.Js Framework, which purpose is to make reusable component called in a loop.